inspec/inspec-aws/docs/resources/aws_ecs_task_definition.md

 # aws\_ecs\_task\_definition

-Use the `aws_ecs_task_definition` InSpec audit resource to test properties of a single ECS task definition.
+Use the `aws_ecs_task_definition` InSpec audit resource to test the properties of a single ECS task definition.

 ## Syntax